uri-tech/nimble-opti-adapter/README.md

   <img src="https://example.com/icon.png" alt="NimbleOpticAdapter Icon" width="80" height="80">
 </p> -->

-NimbleOpticAdapter is a Kubernetes operator that automates certificate renewal management when using `cert-manager.io/cluster-issuer` for services that require TLS communication.
+NimbleOpticAdapter is a Kubernetes operator that automates certificate renewal management when using ingress with the annotation `cert-manager.io/cluster-issuer` for services that require TLS communication.
 This operator is designed to work seamlessly with the NGINX ingress controller, efficiently handling the "nginx.ingress.kubernetes.io/backend-protocol: HTTPS" annotation.

 <!-- ![NimbleOpticAdapter Diagram](diagram.png) -->